On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 \subsection{Concentration breaking on a thermal insulation problem}

-As an application of the study of $\kappa_1$ and the boundary behavior of solutions to \eqref{cequation}, we can extend the symmetry breaking results on a thermal insulation problem discovered by Bucur-Buttazzo-Nitsch in \cite{BBN}.
+As an application of the results we obtained above, we can extend the symmetry breaking results on a thermal insulation problem discovered by Bucur, Buttazzo and Nitsch in \cite{BBN}.
 Let us first recall their main result. \begingroup {\Alph{theorem}} \begin{theorem}\emph{(\cite[Theorem 3.1]{BBN})} Let $\Omega$ be a ball, $m>0$ and $u_m$ be a solution to

 then there exists $m_0>0$ such that when $m>m_0$, $u_m$ is radial, while when $m<m_0$, $u_m$ is not radial. \end{theorem} \endgroup